CHAPTERS 49-51

 +

 Planning began the next morning.
-A young woman with large rimmed glasses and a bomber jacket who introduced herself as Jaeger joined them.
-Richard gleaned that she was Kaczmarek’s intelligence and technology specialist, and together, they began outlining and consolidating all the information they had at their disposal, trying to identify more about the grounds of Empetrum, what the potential angles of entry would look like.
+A young femme-presenting person with large rimmed glasses and a bomber jacket who introduced themself as Jaeger joined them.
+Richard gleaned that they were Kaczmarek’s intelligence and technology specialist, and together, they began organizing all the information they had about Empetrum’s layout and operations.

-At one point, Sesame managed to make contact with Heather and spent the next hour downloading over their spotty cellular connection her visual memories of the escape attempt, along with other information about the setup so they could construct a better idea of the layout, such as where the prisoner cells were, and what it took to get to them.
-During this process, she had disclosed the name of the other prisoner, which all the Conxence members present were shocked to recognize.
+At one point, Sesame managed to make contact with Heather and spent the next hour downloading over their spotty cellular connection her visual memories of the escape attempt, from which Jaeger built out a map of the facility—where the prisoner cells were, and what it took to get to them.
+During this process, Heather mentioned the name of the other prisoner, which all the Conxence members present were shocked to recognize.

 Ganymede crossed his arms on the table, troubled.
-“There was a death in the family, and she told us she was going to stay with them, so I never thought to check.
-I wonder how long she’s been there.
+At the Knights’ quizzical stares, he explained, “There was a death in her family, and she told us she was going to stay with them and needed to take a break from the movement, so I never thought to check.
 Her family must be worried sick.
-Do we have their contact information?”
+Do we have their contact info?”

 “Heather does,” Sesame said.
 Heather was still connected, participating in the planning as much as she could stand, though she had to take breaks from the pain simulator.
 “Erika gave it to her.”

-Sesame relayed the phone number, and Ganymede excused himself from the room to make the call.
+Sesame relayed the phone number, and Ganymede excused himself to make the call.

-It was all so hard for Richard and Sue to swallow.
-Heather tried to omit parts and pull punches in her own narrative, and Richard suspected Sesame further cleaned it up before passing it along, possibly even by her request.
+It was all so hard for Richard and Su to swallow.
+Heather tried to omit parts and pull punches in her own narrative, and Richard suspected Sesame further cleaned it up before passing it along, possibly even at her request.
 Richard wished she would be more open with them, so they could attempt to comfort her across the distance.

 But Heather wasn’t looking for comfort in that moment.
 There would be time to grieve when she was safe at home, with James and Erika in tow.

-“She doesn’t know the nature of it,” Sue said.
-“We’d have to ask James for that, and as far as we know, he’s alive but inaccessible.”
+“She doesn’t know the mechanics of it,” Su said.
+“We’d have to ask James for that, but I doubt we can get ahold of him at this point, if he’s even conscious.”

 “We’ll make do,” Kaczmarek said.

-“I don’t mean to sound rude by asking this,” Richard spoke up, “But, why are you helping us so readily on something so dangerous?
+“I don’t mean to sound rude by asking this,” Richard spoke up, “But, why are you helping us?
+Empetrum is dangerous, and involved, and I’m sure is taking you away from other work.
 How are you benefitting from this?”

 Ganymede glanced at the leader of the Conxence, who looked at Richard, his dark eyes steady and calculating.
 Kaczmarek leaned forward, lacing his fingers together on the table.

-Richard nodded and exchanged a glance with Sue.
+Richard nodded and exchanged a glance with Su.
 Sesame sat next to her, watching Kaczmarek especially closely.

 The door opened behind them, and a voice spoke up, “I’m here!
 Finally.
 How far did we get?”

-“Hey,” Io said, shaking Richard and Sue’s hands with a firm grip, on her way to find a seat at the table.
+“Hey,” Io said, shaking Richard and Su’s hands with a firm grip.
 When Sesame extended a hand, she grinned and shook it too.

 +